 When I used to offer more standard intuitive readings, I would end the session after the final message had been passed on and then complete a ‘tuning out’ process on my own.
 Nowadays during an intuitive consultation, I invite the other person to participate in this process with me.
-Having already entered their own ‘white room’ through being guided to open their chakras and set a personal intention, we both thank the spiritual presences that have helped provide information or guidance during the session, before returning the way we came.
+Having already entered their own ‘white room’ through being guided to open their chakras and set a personal intention, we both express gratitude for the information or guidance received during the session, before returning the way we came.

-I repeat a version of my original intention that was set, before travelling down that column of light.
-I then repeat the same phrases that I said silently to myself on the way up.
+While travelling down that column of light, I repeat the same phrases that were silently said on the way up.
 Once I reach the crown chakra, I proceed to visualise the energy of each chakra draw in slightly, so I’m not too energetically open when I leave the room to go outside into the big wide world.